terrancelaw/MAQUI/README.md

 ## Contact

-Please contact [Terrance Law](https://terrancelaw.github.io) for any comments and issues running the system.
+Please contact [Terrance Law](https://terrancelaw.github.io) if you have any comments or encounter any issues running the system.